AlexKhoen1/One-Life-Datapack-Minecraft/README.md

 ## One | Life - Created for a Minecraft Server.

 '''
-Datapack Function is : Hardcore Mode in Server.
+Datapack Function is : Hardcore Mode in Server
 '''

 - If You Die Once, You Can't Respawn.